 What is the difference between race and gender neutral measures vs. race and gender conscious measures?

 Race and gender neutral measures are activities or programs that benefit and assist all small businesses equally, including certified firms.
 These measures include things like aspirational goals, training, outreach and technical assistance.
 Race and gender conscious measures, such as the use of required contract goals, are those targeted measures and programs that focus specifically on increasing diverse business participation.

 Will the state be able to implement race and gender conscious mandatory goals as a result of the disparity Study?

 The State of Washington must follow a very prescriptive legal path to use a race or gender conscious measure to remedy discrimination.
-The Attorney General’s Office 2017 Opinion No 2 outlines the actions the State must take prior to implementing race and gender conscious goals.
-The State must demonstrate that race and gender-neutral measures have not resolved the discrimination before race and gender-conscious measures can be implemented.
+The Attorney General’s Office 2017 Opinion No 2 outlines the actions the state must take before implementing race and gender conscious goals.
+The state must demonstrate that race and gender-neutral measures have not resolved the discrimination before race and gender-conscious measures can be implemented.
 Enforceable goals are only allowed under the 14th Amendment to the Constitution as a last resort.

 The state of Washington has implemented various forms of race and gender neutral efforts.
 These efforts include, but are not limited to the following:

 - Hosting and attending outreach and networking events